Carmarthen, Carmarthenshire

 © Peter Higginbotham.

-Carmarthen general view from the north-east, 2000.
+Carmarthen new main building from the south, 2000.

 © Peter Higginbotham.